SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/01-Problem-02.md

 [/test]
 [test]
 [input]
-// BookReview throw -- This customer has already ordered this review. let classes = result()
+// BookReview throw -- This client has already ordered this review. let classes = result()
         let book = new classes.BookReview('The Great Gatsby is so much more than a love story', 'The Great Gatsby is in many ways similar to Romeo and Juliet, yet I believe that it is so much more than just a love story.
-It is also a reflection on the hollowness of a life of leisure. ...', \{ name: 'The Great Gatsby', author: 'F Scott Fitzgerald' \});
+It is also a reflection on the hollowness of a life of leisure. ...', { name: 'The Great Gatsby', author: 'F Scott Fitzgerald' });
-        book.addCustomer('The Guardian', '100 symbols');
+        book.addClient('The Guardian', '100 symbols');

-        expect(function()\{ book.addCustomer('The Guardian', '100 symbols'); \}).to.throw(Error, \`This customer has already ordered this review.\`)
+        expect(function(){ book.addClient('The Guardian', '100 symbols'); }).to.throw(Error, `This client has already ordered this review.`)

 [/input]
 [output]
 yes